Fresh is the mood this time of year, and I have a recipe for you to match: Grilled Chicken Breast with Strawberry Avocado Salsa.

 - 1/4 teaspoon ground black pepper

-- 1/4 cup chopped fresh cilantro leaves and tender stems
+- 1/4 cup fresh cilantro chopped leaves and tender stems

 - 1/2 small red onion diced (about 1/4 cup)

-- 1 cup diced strawberries roughly 2/3 dry pint of whole strawberries
+- 1 cup strawberries diced (roughly 2/3 dry pint of whole strawberries)

 - 1 medium jalapeno cored seeded and finely chopped

-- 2 tablespoons chopped fresh cilantro
+- 2 tablespoons fresh cilantro chopped

 - 1/2 teaspoon honey omit to make the recipe Whole30 or Paleo

-- 1/4 to 1/2 teaspoon kosher salt
+- 1/4 teaspoon kosher salt (up to 1/2 teaspoon, adjust amount to taste)

 - 1 medium avocado diced

-Place the chicken breasts on a cutting board with some space between and cover with a large piece of plastic wrap.
+- Place the chicken breasts on a cutting board with some space between them and cover with a large piece of plastic wrap.
 With a mallet, lightly pound the meat to an even thickness so that each piece cooks evenly.
 Place in a large ziptop bag.

 - Pour over the chicken, seal the bag, then "squish" to coat the chicken evenly.
 Refrigerate for 1 hour or up to 1 day, rotating the bag once or twice if time (and memory) allow.

-When ready to grill, remove the chicken from the refrigerator and let stand at room temperature for at least 10 minutes.
-Preheat an outdoor grill or indoor grill pan to medium high (about 425 to 450 degrees F).
+- When ready to grill, remove the chicken from the refrigerator and let stand at room temperature for at least 10 minutes.
+Preheat an outdoor grill or indoor grill pan to medium-high (about 425 to 450 degrees F).

-Lightly oil the grill.
-Grill the chicken until completely cooked through and the temperature on an instant read thermometer reads 160 to 165 degrees, about 8 to 12 minutes total, flipping the chicken once or twice throughout.
+- Lightly oil the grill.
+Grill the chicken until completely cooked through and the temperature on an instant-read thermometer reads 160 to 165 degrees, about 8 to 12 minutes total, flipping the chicken once or twice throughout.
 The amount of time you need will vary based on the size and thickness of each breast.
 Remove to a plate, cover, and let rest for 5 minutes.